chrishna1/tt-ai-assignment/README.md

 - Multi-turn conversation.

-- LangGraph persistence(to allow users to )
+- LangGraph persistence(to allow users to resume the session from where they left off)

 - Retrieval grading (CRAG).

 - Sub-document chunking.

+- Improve latency, right now it takes 3-4+ seconds.

 ## Known Limitations